adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 - [For Windows](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli-x64.exe)
 - [For Mac OS](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli.pkg)

-Now we need to download one more thing and that’s GIT – a CLI for GitHub.
+Now we need to download one more thing and that's GIT – a CLI for GitHub.
 Download GIT [here](https://git-scm.com/downloads).
 Run those two installation files.
 If you have any trouble installing look for tutorials online, there are plenty.

 ![](./heroku_deploy.png)_Deploy on Heroku_